weyoss/redis-smq/packages/redis-smq/docs/api/classes/RedisSMQ.md

 #### Throws

-If RedisSMQ is not initialized
+Error If RedisSMQ is not initialized

 #### Example